 Head and neck injuries could result from collisions, falling, and other accidents.
 Back and spinal cord injuries can be from lifting heavy things, standing or sitting for long periods, falling, etc.

 Examples of head, neck, back, and spinal cord injuries are concussions, whiplash, cracked vertebrae, traumatic brain injuries (TBI), etc.

 It is a disorder caused by nerve compression in the carpal tunnel, a passageway in the wrist where nerves and flexor muscles pass.
 Carpal tunnel syndrome characteristics are discomfort or weakness in the hands and sensations of tingling, numbness, or even burning.

 Those predisposed to this syndrome have jobs requiring long hours of hand and wrist usage, like carpenters, builders, manufacturing industry workers, etc.

 Occupational diseases vary according to the occupation of the worker.
-For instance, if a worker develops lung conditions, like asthma, because of constant inhalation of fumes or asbestos while on the job, such worker deserves workers' compensation in Alabama.
+For instance, if a worker develops lung conditions, like asthma, because of constant inhalation of fumes or asbestos while on the job, such a worker deserves workers’ compensation in Alabama.

 Another example of an occupational disease is silicosis.
 Silicosis affects the lungs of the patient.
 It is caused by silica dust inhalation, a tiny crystal found in sand, rock, or mineral ores.
 Miners are more susceptible to this occupational disease.
 This means they are eligible to get workers’ compensation.